South Dakota’s Great 8 Unique RV Campgrounds

 184th St., Castlewood

 Sometimes small is just what you’re looking for.
-The quaint campground in Castlewood (pop: 619) has a handful of reservable electrical spots that are each $15 per night.
+The quaint campground in Castlewood has a handful of reservable electrical spots that are each $15 per night.
 Enjoy the small-town atmosphere or cruise a few miles to Lake Poinsett Recreation Area.
 The second-largest natural lake in the state also has campsites available, offering ideal opportunities for hiking, fishing or catching one heck of a sunset.

-Lake Carthage Campground
+Lake Carthage Lakeside Use Campground

-424th Avenue, Carthage
+424th Ave., Carthage

 Western South Dakota